Indumasand/Hands-on-Project/README.md

 # Hands-on-Project
-Hands on ab on aws
+Hands on Lab on aws